Bijan Mortazavi: Greek Theatre and other venues

 On July 3, 1994, Bijan Mortazavi performed his music with an orchestra at the Greek Theatre in Los Angeles, becoming the first Iranian musician to be featured at the theatre.
 One of the pieces he played during this concert, entitled "Epic", had been written by him when he was eleven years old.
 A video of the concert has been released as Bijan Live at the Greek Theatre.

-Bijan has performed in other big venues around the world, among them the Shrine Auditorium in Los Angeles, the Gibson Amphitheater (aka Universal Amphitheater) in Universal City, California, the Kodak Theatre in Hollywood and Highland Center, the Royal Albert Hall, Equinox and Le Palace in London, the Ford Center, Performing Arts Center, Roy Thomson Hall in Toronto, Queen Elizabeth Auditorium in Vancouver, the Albert Hall in Copenhagen, the Nobel Concert Hall and Global Auditorium in Stockholm, and the Performing arts center and Civic Auditoriums in Australia's Sydney, Perth, Melbourne, Brisbane, Adelaide and Auckland in New Zealand.
+Bijan has performed in other big venues around the world, among them the Shrine Auditorium in Los Angeles, the Gibson Amphitheater (aka Universal Amphitheater) in Universal City, California, the Kodak Theatre in Hollywood and Highland Center, the Royal Albert Hall, Equinox and Le Palace in London, the Ford Center, Performing Arts Center, Roy Thomson Hall in Toronto, Queen Elizabeth Auditorium in Vancouver, the Albert Hall in Copenhagen, the Nobel Concert Hall and Global Auditorium in Stockholm, and the Performing arts center and Civic Auditoriums, Kuwait Opera House in KUWAIT CITY for 2 consecutive nights, also Sydney Opera House with Philharmonic Orchestra members which was a sell out concert and took place on March of 2025 in Sydney Australia, Perth, Melbourne, Brisbane, Adelaide and Auckland in New Zealand.